guntribam/stack-demo/README.md

 * _components_

-   This contains all the app components plus any shared services supplied by the `stack-redux-app` package.
-The `components.Box` is a shared component that is supplied by the package.
-It can be used alongside any REACT ui components you might export via the
+   This contains all the app components you have exported via the `app/src/component/index.js` file plus any shared services supplied by the `stack-redux-app` package.
+In the code above the `components.Box` is used.
+This is an example of a shared component that is supplied by the `stack-redux-app` package.

 ### _app/src/component/index.js_
 ```javascript